wjpoom/SPEC/README.md

 </p>

 ## TODO
-- [ ] Release the demo of our data synthesis pipeline
+- [ ] Release the demo of our data synthesize pipeline
 - [ ] Release the data of SPEC benchmark
 - [ ] Release the evaluation code of SPEC